On leave 2020-21.

 St John's College (University of Oxford), Junior Research Fellow, 2009-13

-MA theses by students who have worked with Jan as supervisor or co-supervisor include:
+MA theses by students who have worked with Jan include (selection):

 'Table Set for Diplomats: Food, Drink, and Politics in Polish-Lithuanian Diplomatic Relations, 1674–1696', Ewelina Sikora (current)